mosu001/hccm/docs/Git and GitHub Guide.md

 ### Basic Branching and Merging

 Branches can be merged with ```git merge [branch-name]```, which combines branch-name into the current branch.
-If branch-name is a direct decendent of the current branch, Git simply moves the head pointer forward to branch-name.
-If the current branch is not a direct decendent of branch-name, Git will find a common ancestor, and perform a three-way merge using the two branch tips and the common ancestor.
+If branch-name is a direct descendent of the current branch, Git simply moves the head pointer forward to branch-name.
+If the current branch is not a direct descendent of branch-name, Git will find a common ancestor, and perform a three-way merge using the two branch tips and the common ancestor.

 ![Figure 1-9](https://i.imgur.com/07N3BiS.png)